llucbrell/audrey2/readme.md

 Feed Audrey with object errors and data extracted from your command actions.
 This carnivorous plant get charge of the output console display and give to your users a little of sugar rather than only an ugly output option.

-You can combine one or more Audreys with your favorite nodeJS-CLI.
-Then you get more control of what you display and the way you do.
+You can combine lots of views by passing them to audrey.
+So you get more control of what you display and the way you do.
 Of course, using audrey, you don't need to think so much about code-flow.

 If you feed Audrey with a header, body, footer & data for displaying...